TigeyJewellAlibhai/comprobo22warmup/README.md

 We thought of several possible ways to do this, but we settled for one of the easier options involving detecting a wall on the right side of the robot.
 The robot would then scan angles 10 degrees behind and in front of its right side (270 degrees).
 If the 10 degrees in front were on average closer, it was oriented more towards the wall, and would steer left (away from the wall).
 If the 10 degrees behind the robot were on average closer, the robot was pointed away from the wall, and would steer right (towards the wall).
 The steering was proportional to the difference between the distance to the wall behind and in front.
 This worked surprisingly well on straight walls for such a simple algorithm.

 We used a real neato (instead of gazebo) for testing this node, and the room where we initially tested it had black baseboards.
 The lidar could not detect the walls (presumably from the high light absorption of the black walls) so we had to test out in the hallway with lighter color walls.
+The neato follows the wall at whatever distance away that it originally becomes parallel to the wall.

+There are many possible extensions such as using ransac to pick out line segments of the wall, to be able to follow the wall at a particular distance, or to turn 90 degree corners successfully.

 ## Person Follow Behaviour